Graylog2/documentation/pages/streams/alerts.rst

 Resolved
   Graylog automatically resolves alerts once their alert condition is no longer satisfied.
 This is the final state of an alert, as Graylog will create a new alert if the alert condition is satisfied again in the future.
 After an alert is resolved, Graylog will apply the *grace period* you defined in the alert condition, waiting a certain time before creating a new alert for this alert condition.

-.. warning:: Starting in Graylog 2.2.0, alert notifications are only triggered **once**, just when a new alert is triggered.
-As long as the alert is unresolved or in grace period, **Graylog will not send further notifications**.
-This will help you reducing the noise and annoyance of getting notified way too often when a problem persists for a while.

 Alerts overview
 ---------------